-Among the 11 jurisdictions publishing complete legal ownership information on limited partnerships, only Bulgaria makes the data available in Open Data format.
-Four other jurisdictions (CZ, LU, MT, SI and SK) provide the information for free, while the remaining four (DE, EE, IT, SG) make the data accessible at a cost inferior to 10 EUR/GBP/USD.
+Among the 17 jurisdictions publishing complete ownership information on limited partnerships, only Bulgaria and Denmark make the data available in Open Data format.
+Six other jurisdictions (CZ, MT, HR, EC, SI and SK) provide the information for free, while the remaining nine (CY, HK, IM, IL, SG, DE, EE, IT, FI) make the data accessible at a cost inferior to 10 EUR/GBP/USD.